Paying Independent Contractors: How to Set Up and Issue Payments in 5 Easy Steps

 As the end of the year approaches, you should be ready to prepare 1099-NEC Forms for each contractor to whom you’ve paid more than $600 within the year.
 You’ll have to distribute a copy of the 1099 to each contractor along with the IRS and state tax agency (if there are state income taxes), and it must include the total amount you paid during the year.

-Don’t forget to keep a copy for your records, and be mindful of the January 31st deadline to report any payments made during the previous calendar year.
-You’ll use the W-9 forms you collected from contractors before them beginning work; transfer information (such as name, address, and Social Security number) to the 1099-NEC to ensure the year-end reports you submit to the IRS are accurate.
+Don’t forget to keep a copy for your records, and be mindful of the Jan.
+31 deadline to report any payments made during the previous calendar year.
+You’ll use the W-9 forms you collected from contractors before they begin work; transfer information (such as name, address, and Social Security number or EIN) to the 1099-NEC to ensure the year-end reports you submit to the IRS are accurate.

 The 1099-NEC Form helps independent contractors calculate how much they owe in taxes.
 It also helps the IRS track contractors from whom they should receive tax payments.